 Hard challenges in areas as diverse as medicine, business, media, and sports are being solved daily because data is opening new doors to the future.
 Progress in these domains requires individuals who understand the relevant engineering principles, but also have a passion for how information can be used to solve vexing puzzles.
 A Master of Data Informatics is a customizable gateway to connect your skill with a world of answers waiting to be discovered.

 This graduate certificate is offered through the USC Graduate and Professional Programs (GAPP) office.
-For more details on this program, including application criteria, information for international applicants, and a schedule of classes, please visit the GAPP website.
+For more details on this program, including application criteria, information for international applicants, and a schedule of classes, please visit the Viterbi Graduate Admission website.